Level3Manatee/libmipflooding/README.md

 #### High priority
 * Documentation
 * input assertions and graceful failure
+* Build config and binaries for Linux (and possibly Mac?)

 #### Medium priority
 * Normal map scaling using slerp instead of just re-normalizing